linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 3/HBS Case Netflix-Valuing a New Business Model.md

 Netflix's main competitors in DVDrental operated in two different business models, rental kiosks and rental stores, while its streaming competitors used several business models.

-DVD competitors Redbox operated DVD rental kiosks throughout the U.S. The company charged \(1 per rental per day in most locations, although prices varied for Blu-ray movies or video games.
+DVD competitors Redbox operated DVD rental kiosks throughout the U.S. The company charged $1 per rental per day in most locations, although prices varied for Blu-ray movies or video games.
 Users were required to use a credit or debit card to rent their movie, and the company automatically charged late fees for rentals that were not returned on time.[21]
-Blockbuster operated about 2,500 stores worldwide in 2011, about half of which were located outside the U.S. The company also offered DVDs-by-mail, streaming video service, and DVD-renal kiosks.[22]
+Blockbuster operated about 2,500 stores worldwide in 2011, about half of which were located outside the U.S. The company also offered DVDs-by-mail, streaming video service, and DVD-rental kiosks.[22]

 Ad-supported streaming video Companies including CBS, Hulu (a joint venture between NBC Universal, News Corp., and Disney), YouTube (owned by Google), and other television networks offered advertising-supported streaming video content.
 The amount and quality of content on these ad-supported sites varied, from the hundreds of millions of hours of user-generated content on YouTube to the range of current and past CBS shows on CBS.com, to the variety of TV shows and movies available on Hulu.
 These websites were free to use and did not require subscriptions; however, some ad-supported sites required users to create a profile and verify their age before they could watch more-mature content.
 In addition, the range of content could change without notice, and access to back-catalog programming could be limited.